Ucheodiaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes to hello
 4-empty will have an empty file
-5-execute adds execute permission to the owner of the file 6-multiple_permissions gives the owner and the group owner read permission to other users
+5-execute adds execute permission to the owner of the file 6-multiple_permissions gives the owner and the group owner read permission to other users 7-everybody gives permission to everybody